Battle of Kandahar (1880): Relief column

 Of the 10,000 men under Robert's command, a little over 2,800 were Europeans.
 Because of the unforgiving terrain of the Afghan country, and the necessity of speed, all troops were ordered to travel light (20–30 lbs of kit per trooper) and controversially, no wheeled transport taken, with 6- and 9-pounder mountain guns being the only artillery.
 8,500 mules, donkeys, and ponies would be utilised to carry the main supplies.

 The march from Kabul to Kandahar is approximately 320 miles (although the chosen route through the Logar Valley was not the shortest, the valley's fertile land would supplement their supplies).
 The army paid for everything they took throughout the march including grain, fresh animals and even firewood – the local Afghans more than pleased to barter with the troops.

 The stop at Ghazni proved to be brief; the column set off again very early in the cool of the morning of the 16th.
 By the end of the day's march in the early afternoon, the temperatures had exceeded 100 °F with very little shade; sore feet and the constant scarcity of water adding to the extreme discomfort.

 "The method, of such marching as was now put in practice is not easy to describe; it combined the extreme of freedom in movement with carefully regulated halts, and the closest control in every portion of the column; it employed the individual intelligence of each man composing the masses in motion, and called on all for exertion in overcoming the difficulties of the march, in bearing its extraordinary toil, and in aiding the accomplishment of the object in view." —General Chapman.

 By the 24th, the relief column had reached Khelat-i-Ghilzai.
 General Roberts received a letter from General Primrose at Kandahar describing the sortie in the village of Deh Khoja earlier on the 16th, and informing Roberts of the situation.
 On the 25th, the relief column, joined now by the garrison of Kelat-i-Ghilzai, resumed their march towards Kandahar.
 General Phayre's relief column however had suffered many problems from his arduous trek and was still some distance from Kandahar.

 The following day Roberts' relief force reached Tir Andaz.
 It was here that Roberts learned that Ayub Khan had lifted the siege of Kandahar and had retired north to the village of Mazra in the Urgundab valley.
 On the 27th, General Hugh Gough proceeded to Robat with two cavalry regiments, whilst the remainder of the force, moving somewhat slower, joined them in Robat on the 28th.
 It was now only 19 miles to Kandahar.

-The long march from Kabul to Kandahar of the entire column of men, followers and baggage took 20 days – an average of just over 15 miles/day.
-The followers alone included nearly 2,200 dhooly-bearers, 4,700 transport men and over 1,200 servants.
-Although the march was unhindered by the Afghans, it was a historic and remarkable feat of human endurance and organisation.
+The march from Kabul to Kandahar, involving the entire column of troops, followers and baggage, took 20 days, covering an average of just over 15 miles (24km) per day.
+The followers included nearly 2,200 dhooly-bearers, 4,700 transport personnel and more than 1,200 servants.
+The column completed the march without encountering significant Afghan opposition.